Butonese

 - Interactions With Other Cultures

-- The Butonese have historically interacted with neighboring cultures through trade and migration.
-These interactions have enriched their cultural practices and fostered mutual understanding.
+- The Butonese have historically interacted with other maritime cultures through trade and alliances.

 - Conflict Resolution Mechanisms